Once you’ve experienced sedation dentistry with Dr. Haddad, you’ll never be afraid to go to the dentist again.

 If you feel that sedation, which is the standard of care for the rest of the body, is necessary for your dental care, call us.

-We offer different types of sedation: Nitrous Oxide, Oral sedation (pill) and intravenous sedation (IV) for several reasons:
+We offer different types of sedation: Nitrous Oxide and Oral sedation (pill) for several reasons: